yfern328/node-js-basic-web-server-immersive-alum/README.md

 Now that we've built our "Hello World" server, let's start to build out our messaging apparatus.
 The ability to add messages seems like a good place to start, no?
 Then we can work on our retrieval pathways.

 So what do we need to do?
 First, of all we need place to store the messages.
 Let's just store our messages in memory to keep things simple.
-This will mean that the messages we create won't persist if we shutdown the server, but that's okay for our purposes.
-To acheive this, let's a define a variable `messages` that will start as an empty list or Array.
+This will mean that the messages we create won't persist if we shut down the server, but that's okay for our purposes.
+To achieve this, let's define a variable `messages` that will start as an empty list or Array.
 You can put this somewhere near the top of your `server.js` file:

 `let messages = [];`

 Note, that in the line above we are using the new ES6 variable assignment keyword `let`.
 You will need to put the compiler into strict mode for this to work, otherwise you'll likely get an error when you run the code.
+(To put the compiler into strict mode, just add `"use strict";` to the top of the file.)

 Next let's define a new route for submitting messages.
 In order to send data to the server, we want to use a different HTTP request "method."
 For the Hello World server we used a standard GET request, but for sending messages we'll use the POST method.
 A code stub like this will get us started: